Estimated reading time: 4 minutes

 How much plastic do you use?

-I doubt many of us know exactly how much we use.
-It’s only by taking notice that we may begin to realize the extent of our consumption throughout the day.
+It’s doubtful that many people realize exactly how much they use.
+It’s only by taking notice that you begin to realize the extent of your consumption throughout the day.
 Firstly, take a moment to think about how much you use in just one morning.

 You will most likely use six or more plastic items just getting ready in the morning, Soap bottles, deodorant, toothbrush, toothpaste, clothes hangers, sandwich bags, water bottles, and possibly makeup.
 All of these items can be replaced with sustainable alternatives; we simply have to look for them.
 Now think about how much you use in a whole day!